Pope Benedict XV: Personality and appearance

 Benedict XV was a careful innovator by Vatican standards.
 He was known to carefully consider all novelties before he ordered their implementation, then insisting on them to the fullest.
 He rejected clinging to the past for the past's sake with the words "Let us live in the present and not in history."
 His relation to secular Italian powers was reserved yet positive, avoiding conflict and tacitly supporting the Royal Family of Italy.
 Yet, like Pius IX and Leo XIII, he also protested against interventions of State authorities in internal Church affairs.
 Pope Benedict was not considered a man of letters.
 He did not publish educational or devotional books.
 His encyclicals are pragmatic and down-to-earth, intelligent and at times far-sighted.
-He remained neutral during the battles of the "Great War," when almost everybody else was claiming "sides."
+He remained neutral during the battles of the Great War, when almost everybody else was taking sides.
 Like that of Pius XII during World War II, his neutrality was questioned by all sides then and even to this day.

-Benedict XV personally had a strong devotion to the Blessed Virgin Mary.
-He gave his approval to the dioceses of Belgium for a Mass and office under the title of Mary as Mediatrix of All Graces.